Key takeaways

 Defect density

-Errors per 1,000 transactions, for example 15 errors in 3,000 reviewed equals 5 per thousand, trend it monthly.
+Errors per 1,000 transactions.
+For example, 15 errors in 3,000 reviewed equals 5 per thousand.
+Trend it monthly.

 Exception resolution rates

-Track SLA compliance by severity, target 100 percent on critical, 90 percent on high, 80 percent on medium, 70 percent on low.
+Track SLA compliance by severity.
+Target 100 percent on critical, 90 percent on high, 80 percent on medium, 70 percent on low.

 Preparer performance metrics

 Rework rate and recurring exception types by preparer reveal training needs versus system fixes.
+A preparer with high GST error rates needs targeted coaching, not a generic refresher.

 Sampling coverage